rapid7/insightconnect-plugins/datetime/help.md

 # Description

-The Datetime InsightConnect plugin manipulate timestamps using Python's [Maya](https://pypi.org/project/maya/) library.
+Timestamps, timezones, and Datetimes can be difficult to work with, especially when dealing with different locales on different systems.
+The Datetime InsightConnect plugin manipulates timestamps using Python's [Maya](https://pypi.org/project/maya/) library, which makes the simple things much easier while admitting that time is an illusion (timezones doubly so).

 # Key Features